lee-janice/-lee-janice.github.io-/content/posts/notes/personal/dream-journal.md

 ## 2021-07-24
 ---
-dream about vacation on a place along the coast and there was a temple slash house thing with lots of pictures on the wall and the first floor was like a dojo or something and Andrew met me there but then my mom and sister came and then he disappeared and then switched to this other place with a house and mom said she wasnt going to support me anymore and was going to take the money from my account so I asked Jamie if she could hold my money in her account and then she started spending it
+dream about vacation on a place along the coast and there was a temple slash house thing with lots of pictures on the wall and the first floor was like a dojo or something and A met me there but then my mom and sister came and then he disappeared and then switched to this other place with a house and mom said she wasnt going to support me anymore and was going to take the money from my account so I asked Jamie if she could hold my money in her account and then she started spending it

 ## 2021-07-13
 ---